 Greater Kudu Conservation Status

-With only 118,000 kudus remaining in the wild, kudus have a ‘near threatened conservation status’ according to the African Wildlife Foundation.
-Hunters shoot them for their hides and/or meat and their horns are a much-wanted collector’s item.
-Local people use their horns in rituals, to store honey or to make instruments out of them.
+According to the African Wildlife Foundation, with only 118,000 kudus remaining in the wild, kudus have a ‘near threatened conservation status.’
+Hunters shoot them for their hides and meat, and their horns are a much-wanted collector’s item.
+Local people use their horns in rituals, store honey, or make instruments out of them.
 Habitat loss is another threat to the kudu population.
-Awareness and responsible travel are key to preserve the kudu population.”
+Awareness and responsible travel are essential to preserving the kudu population.”

 Based on today’s visiting kudu, we’re surmising he is approximately four years old.
 It was quite a treat to see him early this morning.
 I was still in bed when Tom quietly came to get me to see the kudu and take a few photos.
 I was awake, reading news on my phone, and couldn’t bolt out of bed fast enough.

 Once he backed off, Tom tossed out some pellets for him into the garden, which he was content to eat with enthusiasm.
 Once he was done, he wandered away toward the driveway.
 There was no way, with those big horns, he could make his way out through the dense bush, the reason we haven’t seen any Big Daddies in our garden during the past three months.
-Although, we have seen fully grown males when driving through Marloth Park or when visiting friends with less dense bush surrounding their property.
+However, we have seen fully grown males driving through Marloth Park or visiting friends with more miniature dense bush surrounding their property.

 |Spotting these yellow-tipped stamen on these Anthuriums in Kauai was a first for us.
 For more photos, please click here.|